noobpoodle/Lampp-php-switcher/README.md

 # What we're doing
-We will be manually shutting down lampp below, manually naming a master lampp dir, allowing the new directory to setup
+We will be manually shutting down lampp below, manually naming a master lampp dir, allowing the

+new directory to setup

 Then we use the lampp copier script, the lampp switcher script, and manually update configuration

-After this all PHP modules will be copied and named in master dir, including modules, and then we set back to default name
+After this all PHP modules will be copied and named in master dir, including modules, and then we

+set back to default name

+You can achieve the same effect as these scripts by manually copy binaries and sym links, with the

+configuration change

 # Begin by shutdown